ElisabethRoesch/Perspective_Julia_for_Biologists/README.md

 It's objective is to
 1. provide helpful Julia code examples and
-2. provide further information of on additional and related online material on Julia of biologists.
+2. provide information on related online material on Julia of biologists.

 The code examples are chosen in a way that highlights the three core language features of Julia: speed, abstraction and metaprogramming.